microsoft/build25-LAB309/Lab-Instructions/Exercise-3.md

 # Exercise 3: Add AI Chat to your application

-> [!Goal]
+> [!Note]
-> Add Azure Open AI (AOAI) chat functionality and a LLM, then connect the chat interface in your app to AOAI.
+> Goal: Add Azure Open AI (AOAI) chat functionality and a LLM, then connect the chat interface in your app to AOAI.

 ## Module overview